By Darvell Hunt

 Stephen King said that some of the best advice he has ever received with a rejection letter from an editor was to cut his writing by 10%.
 “Kill your darlings,” he said.

-I recently had to cut a story that is coming out in this month’s Irreantum magazine, the official publication of the Association for Mormon Letters.
-My editor for this piece (wow, I have an editor, how cool is that?) made many suggestions, most of which I followed, but the hardest suggestion to implement was to cut the unnecessary bulk.
+I once had to cut a story that was published in Irreantum magazine, the official publication of the Association for Mormon Letters.
+My editor for this piece made many suggestions, most of which I followed, but the hardest suggestion to implement was to cut the unnecessary bulk.

-I concluded that Stephen King was right; however, being a writer myself, I figured I should say what I mean in my own words, which are these:
+I concluded that Stephen King was right; however, being a writer myself, I figured I would give his advice in my own words, which are these:

 Weed it and reap; if you do, your target audience—which just may include your future editor—won’t read it and weep.